fwwieffering/advent-of-code-2019/README.md

   advent [command]

 Available Commands:
-  help        Help about any command one         one runs advent of code problem one https://adventofcode.com/2019/day/1 three       runs day three of advent of code
+  four        runs day 4 of advent of code help        Help about any command one         one runs advent of code problem one https://adventofcode.com/2019/day/1 three       runs day three of advent of code